 Pritzker Hageman, P.A. on U.S. News Best Law Firms List

-Today U.S. News & World Report and Best Lawyers announced that Pritzker Hageman, P.A. is included in the 2017 “Best Law Firms” list in recognition of the firm’s professional excellence and persistently impressive ratings from clients and peers.
+Today U.S. News & World Report and Best Lawyers announced that Pritzker Hageman, P.A., a national personal injury law firm, is included in the 2017 “Best Law Firms” list in recognition of the firm’s professional excellence and persistently impressive ratings from clients and peers.
 According to U.S. News, “Achieving a tiered ranking signals a unique combination of quality law practice and breadth of legal expertise.”

 “U.S. News is the global authority in rankings,” says Tim Smart, executive editor of U.S. News & World Report.
 “Evaluating law firms is a natural extension of what we do best.”